 Want to learn more?

-To help you to explore the model in more detail, we are creating a series of guidebooks with FAQs and spotlights on parts of the model:
+To help you to explore the model in more detail, we have created a series of three guidebooks with FAQs and spotlights on different aspects of the model.

 The CSCCE Community Participation Model describes four modes of member engagement that can occur within a community and one that can occur outside of it.
 This guidebook is intended to help you use the model to inform your community member engagement strategy.